Jean-Marie Villot: Bishop

 of Cambrai and Bishop Pierre de la Chanonie of Clermont as co-consecrators.

 On 17 December 1959, he was named Coadjutor Archbishop of Lyon and titular archbishop of Bosporus.
 He succeeded Cardinal Gerlier as Archbishop of Lyon on 17 January 1965.

-During the Second Vatican Council, he served as one of several of the council's undersecretaries, where his performance impressed Pope Paul.
+During the Second Vatican Council, he served as one of several of the council's undersecretaries, where his performance impressed Pope Paul VI.

 Cardinal

 On 22 February 1965, he was created Cardinal-Priest of SS.
 Trinità al Monte Pincio by Pope Paul VI.

 He was named Prefect of the Congregation of the Council (later renamed the Congregation for the Clergy) on 7 April 1967.
 Two years later, on 2 May 1969, he was named Cardinal Secretary of State as part of Pope Paul's program to internationalize the Roman Curia.
 Though Villot told reporters "I have long been a Roman at heart", his appointment was resented by the Italians though without public conflict.
 Pope Paul underscored his stance by adding to Villot's portfolio in May 1969, naming him head of the Section if the Secretariat of State responsible for foreign affairs, expanding his control over broader curia by making him President of the Pontifical Commission for Vatican City State and of the Administration of the Patrimony of the Apostolic See.

 Villot was named Camerlengo of the Holy Roman Church on 16 October 1970, the first non-Italian to hold the office in half a millennium, a further testament of Pope Paul's insistence on expanding the role of non-Italians at the highest levels of the Vatican bureaucracy.
 On 15 July 1971, he was appointed President of the newly formed Pontifical Council Cor Unum, a position he resigned on 4 September 1978, during the brief pontificate of Pope John Paul I.

 Pope Paul elevated him to Cardinal Bishop of Frascati on 12 December 1974.
 Villot was present at the death of Paul VI in Castel Gandolfo on 6 August 1978.

 Pope John Paul I retained Villot as Secretary of State.
-When Pope John Paul II announced he would retain Villot as Secretary of State, he made clear the appointment was short-term but also confirmed Villot in his other positions.
+When Pope John Paul II announced that he would retain Villot as Secretary of State, he made clear the appointment was short-term but also confirmed Villot in his other positions.
 He noted that Villot himself had suggested that the first non-Italian pope in centuries might want an Italian as his Secretary of State.
-He was replaced as Secretary of State on 1 July 1979, nearly four months after his death in office.
+He remained in office until his death in March 1979.

 Villot participated as a cardinal elector in both the August and October conclaves of 1978, which elected John Paul I and John Paul II respectively, and presided at the conclaves because he was the senior cardinal bishop in attendance.
 As Camerlengo he acted as the interim administrator of the Holy See in the interregnums of 1978.